JapanOfficial Name: Japan

+Some U.S.-based employment agencies and Japanese employers do not fully or correctly represent the true nature of employment terms and conditions.
 A minimum requirement for effectively seeking the protection of Japanese labor law is a written and signed work contract.
-If there is no signed contract, Japanese authorities do not get involved on behalf of foreign workers.
-If you’re coming to Japan to work, carefully review your contracts and the history and reputation of your Japanese employer before traveling to Japan.
+If there is no signed contract, Japanese authorities are not able to act on behalf of foreign workers.
+If you’re coming to Japan to work, carefully review your contract and the history and reputation of your Japanese employer before traveling to Japan.
 Complaints against U.S.-based employment agencies or recruiters may be directed to the Better Business Bureau or the Office of the Attorney General in that particular state.

-We recommend that U.S. citizens observe the evacuation orders and travel restrictions put into place by the Government of Japan for areas surrounding Fukushima Daiichi Nuclear Power Plant, as described by the Japanese government on the following map (Japanese version map).
-For a more detailed description of the differences in travel restrictions between the various zones click here.
-Those considering travel to affected areas in Fukushima Prefecture should consult with local authorities to receive current guidance on expected levels of radiation and recommendations for reducing exposure to radiation in these areas.
+Radiation: Fukushima Daiichi Nuclear Power Plant: The Government of Japan continues to closely monitor the conditions at and around the Fukushima Daiichi Nuclear Power Plant.
+You should observe all travel restrictions put into place by the Government of Japan for areas surrounding the plant.
+U.S. citizens considering travel to affected areas in Fukushima Prefecture should follow current guidance on expected levels of radiation and recommendations for reducing exposure to radiation in these areas.

 Additional information about radiation and its effects on human health may be found at the following websites:

 Japan has a national health insurance system which is available only to those foreigners with long-term visas for Japan.
 National health insurance does not pay for medical evacuation.
 Medical caregivers in Japan require payment in full at the time of treatment or concrete proof of ability to pay before they will treat a foreigner who is not a member of the national health insurance plan.

 Travel & Transportation

-Driving in Japan is complicated and expensive.
+Road Conditions and Safety: Driving in Japan is complicated and expensive.
 Traffic moves on the left side of the road.
 Those who cannot read the language will have trouble understanding road signs.
 Highway tolls can be very high.
 City traffic is often very congested.
 A 20-mile trip in the Tokyo area may take two hours.
 There is virtually no legal roadside or curbside parking; however, traffic is commonly blocked or partially blocked by those illegally parked curbside.
 In mountainous areas, roads are often closed during the winter, and cars should be equipped with tire chains.
 Roads in Japan are much narrower than those in the United States.

 Japan has a national zero percent blood-alcohol-level standard for driving, and drivers stopped for driving under the influence of intoxicants will have their licenses confiscated.
 If you’re found guilty of "drunken, speeding, or blatantly careless driving resulting in injury" you are subject to up to 15 years in prison.

 All passengers are required to fasten their seat belts.

 Emergency Assistance: For roadside assistance, please contact the Japan Automobile Federation (JAF) at 03-5730-0111 in Tokyo, 072-645-0111 in Osaka, 011-857-8139 in Sapporo, 092-841-5000 in Fukuoka, or 098-877-9163 in Okinawa.

 International Driving Permits (IDPs): An international driving permit (IDP) issued in the United States by the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA) is required of short-term visitors who drive in Japan.
 You must obtain an IDP issued in your country of residence prior to arriving in Japan.
 The U.S. Embassy or its consulates do not issue IDPs.
 IDPs issued via the Internet and/or by other organizations are not valid in Japan.

 Residents in Japan who use an international driver’s license may be fined or arrested.
 In practice, the term “resident” involves more than simply visa status or length of stay in Japan and is determined by the police.
 In short, an international license is not a substitute for a valid Japanese license.
 See our website for more information on driving in Japan.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Japan’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Japan’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Japan’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Japan’s air carrier operations.
 Further information may be found on the FAA's safety assessment page.